Get Paid to Share Your Wisdom.

 Better yet, listen to this podcast, on Beyond Your Blog, about what it takes to get your work featured on Lies About Parenting!

 Update: Ashley is featured in a Blogger Etiquette Submission Q&A with a group of very talented editors.
 Please have a listen here.

-Here’s the deal: We have publishing standards and follow a specific writing style and format.
+Here’s the deal: We have publishing standards.
+Gasp!
 Ashley, the site's editor, thinks she is bitchy when it comes to editing, but people say otherwise.